jnozzi/cocoadev.com/markdown/HowToCreateDisclosureTrianglesInCocoa.md

 Anyone?

--- General/LeslieOrchard, 27 Jul 2001
+-- LeslieOrchard, 27 Jul 2001

 It's not a UI element in Cocoa.
 You can fake it like PPP connect does, just have a look at their nib -- it's basically a button that changes its icon.
 This has been discussed several times on the cocoa-dev list at lists.apple.com, btw.

--- General/FinlayDobbie
+-- FinlayDobbie

 Thanks, I'll take a look there.
 I *am* on the cocoa-dev list and asked about it, but didn't seem to get any answer.
 Figured I'd ask here too :)

--- General/LeslieOrchard
+-- LeslieOrchard

 ----

-In Panther, the disclosure triangle is a type of General/NSButton.
+In Panther, the disclosure triangle is a type of NSButton.
 What I would like to know is an easy way to resize a window with it.

 ----